 Player Eligibility and Registration Rules

 Players should be registered and passes completed by the deadlines set at the spring and fall meeting.
-During the season the player registration form must be filled out by 11:59pm Fridays.
-Registration will not be available again until Sunday Afternoon.
+During the season the player registration form must be filled out by 11:59 pm on Thursdays during the season.
+Registration will not be available again until Sunday evening.

 Players must be 18 at time of signing the registration form

 Players returning for the fall session who were registered in the spring session do not have to register again.
 All players must fill out a new registration form at the beginning of the next spring season.